prototypefund/reproducible-website/_docs/perimeter.md

 public Internet sites.
 The best way to provide the environment is probably using a documented and easily understood script.

 It should be **auditable**.
-It must be easy to understand what tools are part of the build environment, and ideally review and rebuild them.
+It must be easy to understand what tools are part of the build environment.
+And ideally it must be easy to review and rebuild them.

 Content
 -------